Dyslexia and Significant Difficulties in Reading

 - have difficulty with reading, writing and spelling

 - have a poor working memory, which affects sequencing and mental calculation

 - find it difficult to quickly process verbal instructions

 - appear to be disorganised and lacking concentration

 It is great to have access to the numerous online resources so that I can always go back and refer to them when supporting dyslexic students.

 Who is the course for?

 Our Dyslexia and Significant Difficulties in Reading course is perfect for those who work in schools and specialist settings, such as teachers, learning and support teachers, teaching assistants and school leaders.
-The target age range is 4-18 years, although the course may also benefit education professionals in pre-school and kindergarten settings.

 Why join the course?